OfficeChromatography/oc_manager2/README.md

 ![OC_manager2 screenshot](OC_manager2.png)

-The next generation OCLab2 (https://github.com/OfficeChromatography/oclab2) was accompagnied by new software, OC Manager2, completely restructured and newly written in R.
+The next generation OCLab2 (https://github.com/OfficeChromatography/oclab2) was accompagnied by new software, OC Manager2, completely restructured and newly written in R supported by Python.

 ## Installation